 In World War II, Dr Harry Beescher was treating soldiers for wounds.
 One day he ran out of morphine, so he switched to a saline solution.
 It was a switch that should have been obvious.
 Saline solution should not possibly be as effective as morphine.
 Otherwise, why would doctors in hospitals give you morphine when you’re in discomfort…?

-But 40% of the soldiers that Dr Beescher treated said they didn’t feel the pain after being treated.
+But 40% of the soldiers that Dr Beescher treated said they didn’t feel the pain afterwards.
+The salt was a placebo.

 A placebo is when you are healed simply because you think you are being healed.